logo

 • Install Pixie on your cluster.

-• In the Live UI, select the sotw/dns_external_fqdn_list script.
+• In the Live View, select the sotw/dns_external_fqdn_list script.
 If you don't see any results, try increasing the timespan using the start value in the top right.
 Re-run the script with cmd/ctrl+enter or using the "RUN" button in the top right.

 • This script outputs a list of all of the external fully qualified domain names from successful DNS requests made in your cluster.
 Click on the "NUM_REQUESTS" column title to sort by number of requests per fully qualified domain name (FQDN).